Yamli APINew!

 </html>

 This script should be added right before the closing </BODY> tag.
 You may have other scripts at that location, such as Google Analytics for example.
-It doesn't matter if Yamli's script is before or after these, but it MUST come after the last non-script tag in the <BODY>.
+It doesn't matter if Yamli's script is before or after these.
+By placing the Yamli script at the bottom of your HTML code, Yamli can load in the background while the user starts interacting with your page.

-You should also replace textbox_id with the id of the <INPUT type="text"> or <TEXTAREA> elements you wish to yamlify.
+You should replace textbox_id with the id of the <INPUT type="text"> or <TEXTAREA> elements you wish to yamlify.
 If your HTML textbox doesn't have an id already, you can easily add one like this:

 <textarea id="textbox_id" ... other attributes ...></textarea>